Whistleblowing Policy

 Formal Action

-Should formal action be required as a result of any disclosure made under this Policy, this action will be carried out in accordance with the applicable internal Policy.
-Any potential sanctions imposed will be fair and reasonable in line with the relevant Policy.
+Should formal action be required as a result of any disclosure made under this policy, this action will be carried out in accordance with the applicable internal policy.
+Any potential sanctions imposed will be fair and reasonable in line with the relevant policy.

 Protection Against Detrimental Treatment

-All individuals who raise matters of concern under this Policy are protected against detrimental treatment, up to and including dismissal, because they have made a disclosure.
+All individuals who raise matters of concern under this policy are protected against detrimental treatment, up to and including dismissal, because they have made a disclosure.

 Bullying, harassment or any other detrimental treatment afforded to a colleague who has made a qualifying disclosure is unacceptable.
 Anyone found to have acted in such a manner will be subject to being managed under the Company’s Disciplinary Policy.